NotDarkn/XinaA15_Unforked/MESSAGE FROM XINA.md

 If Xina has more to say or update in his message, I will update this .txt.

 If you have any bugs, please report to either the official XinaA15 GitHub or join their Discord.

-## Version 1.1.3.6 changelog:

-* Fixing the problem of usb stuck

-* Fix my program sharing send file problem

-* Fix 1.1.3.5 Applist does not work properly

-* Fix the problem of translation failure of the system

-* Fix some possible restart problems

-* Fix testlight failing to update

-* Fix the problem of third-party programs failing to inject

-To install the new version, restart the phone and select "reinstall the jailbreak environment" and jailbreak